joan-morera/SpeciesNet-Improved/README.md

     "predictions": [
         {
             "filepath": str  => Image filepath.
-            "failure": str (optional)  => Failure message encountered during prediction.
+            "failures": list[str] (optional)  => List of internal components that failed during prediction (in this case, only "CLASSIFIER" can be in that list).
 If absent, the prediction was successful.
             "classifications": {  => dict (optional)  => Top-5 classifications.
 Included only if "CLASSIFIER" if not part of the "failures" field.
                 "classes": list[str]  => List of top-5 classes predicted by the classifier, matching the decreasing order of their scores below.
                 "scores": list[float]  => List of scores corresponding to top-5 classes predicted by the classifier, in decreasing order.